haji5/duely/README.md

 4. Paste the base64 string into `backend/.env` as `FIREBASE_CREDENTIALS_JSON`
 5. Alternatively, set `GOOGLE_APPLICATION_CREDENTIALS` to the file path

-### Redis Configuration
+### Valkey Configuration

-Redis is used for caching brackets, items, and results to improve performance.
+Valkey is used for caching brackets, items, and results to improve performance.
+Valkey is a Redis fork and is 100% API-compatible with Redis.
 Configuration options in `application.properties`:

 - **Cache TTL**: 10 minutes (600,000ms)
 - **Connection Pool**: Max 8 active, 2 min idle